macla7/STAPI/README.md

 **Relevant Deanin videos I want to watch**

 - Intro to Rich Comments in Rails 7
-- Setup Devise Confirmable and MailCatcher
-- Deplo a Rails 7 App To Heroku ..?
-No Free tier anymore so not sure if it's the way.
 - N+1 Query And Performance Optizizations
 - Devise Onboarding with Wicked Gem
 - Monethly Subscriptions with Stripe and Pay Gem